 Record everything.
 Smart Sets make it very easy to track your loading (weight), reps, and rate of perceived exertion (RPE) for each set.
 Once you have executed the movement, be sure to record your loading and reps, mark the set as DONE, provide your RPE, and move on to the next movement.

 Mark the workout “Finished.”
 No matter how much of the training you have completed, make sure to mark the workout Finished when you are done for the day.
 This locks in the results of your training session and allows your coach and team to see that you are finished.

 What does a typical Volt session look like?

 1. Explosive Movements First

-After a thorough dynamic warm-up, athletes will perform any prescribed explosive movements (like plyos, med ball throws, and Olympic lifts) first.
+After a thorough dynamic warm-up, athletes will perform any prescribed explosive movements (like plyometrics, med ball throws, and Olympic lifts) first.
 Why?
-These movements require the highest levels of skill and concentration, and are therefore the most likely to be negatively affected by athlete fatigue.
+These movements require the highest levels of power, skill, and concentration, and are therefore the most likely to be negatively affected by athlete fatigue.
 The goal of these movements is to develop fast-twitch explosiveness within specific movement patterns, so athletes should attack each rep with maximum power and effort and rest COMPLETELY between sets.
-We want athletes performing these movements first — when they're freshest — to translate that explosiveness most effectively to their sport.
+We want athletes performing these movements first — when they're freshest — to develop a level of explosiveness that effectively translates to their sport.

 2. Strength Pairings